nasa/ExoMiner/src_preprocessing/README.md

 ### Data postprocessing

-The following processes are modular and their application to the preprocessed data depends on the user's goals, but usually the postprocessing pipeline resembles: 1) split the data into training, validation, test and/or prediction (used for inference) sets; 2) computing normalization statistics based on the training set; use those statistics to normalize input features in the datasets.
+The following processes are modular and their application to the preprocessed data depends on the user's goals, but usually the postprocessing pipeline consists of: 1) splitting the data into training, validation, test and/or prediction (used for inference) sets; 2) computing normalization statistics based on the training set; use those statistics to normalize input features in the datasets.
 Other steps such as updating labels based on different sets of dispositions or selecting subsets of the data are also common tasks.